Freedom of Expression

-- Publications may not “invade the privacy” of individuals.
+Publications that involve an unwarranted invasion of privacy will not be permitted.
 Such occurrences may include: exploitation of one’s personality; publications of one's private affairs with which the public has no legitimate concern; or, wrongful intrusion into one's private activities in a manner that can cause mental suffering, shame, or humiliation to a reasonable person of ordinary sensibilities.

 Distribution of Materials

 Students' constitutional rights of freedom of speech or expression provide for the opportunity to distribute written materials on school premises.
 However, distribution of materials by students will not cause disruption of or interference with school activities.
 Systematic distribution of materials may not occur during instructional time, unless other similar non-instructional activities are permitted.
 Students will be subject to corrective action or punishment, including suspension or expulsion, depending on the nature of the disruption or interference resulting from distribution of materials.